 Chambers & Partners: Recommended junior for planning law: “very good at investigating and building the legal case” (2015); “extremely quick, grasps detail immediately and instantly knows what to do.
 He is just a joy to work with” (2014); “continues to be a junior of choice”; “astronomical intelligence, creative thinking and sheer hard work on every type of project thrown at him.
 He will undoubtedly rise to the very top in his career” (2013).

-Legal 500: Recommended for Planning Law for many years: “His depth of knowledge of planning and enforcement is immense” (2018); “Strongly recommended for claimant judicial reviews” (2014).
+Legal 500: Recommended for Planning Law for many years: “A standout junior.
+Our first choice on a number of judicial review matters because of his ability to find winning points that were not always obvious” (2021); “His depth of knowledge of planning and enforcement is immense” (2018); “Strongly recommended for claimant judicial reviews” (2014).

-Chambers & Partners: Recommended junior for immigration law (band 2) for many years: “He acts at the cutting edge of the law” (2019); “He is just a superb advocate, who is incredibly impressive on his feet.
+Chambers & Partners: Recommended junior for immigration law for many years: “He comes up with arguments that others wouldn’t, but which are well worth running.”
+“He is calm, brilliant and a joy to work with.”
+“He is very committed and dedicated” (2021); “He acts at the cutting edge of the law” (2019); “He is just a superb advocate, who is incredibly impressive on his feet.
 He’s one of those advocates who wins cases with his advocacy” (2015); “really good on immigration detention” (2014).

 Administrative & Public Law

 Legal 500: Recommended for Administrative & Public (including Local Government) law: “He is one of the best junior advocates and he can turn around a sceptical bench” (2018); “calm and unflappable in all situations, and works like a Trojan”.

 Chambers & Partners: Recommended up and coming barrister for Local Government: “hard-working, calm and collected” (2013).